bgamari/ghc-wiki-import/phabricator.md

 ```

 Until you have uploaded all your commits to Phab.
 Now you have multiple diffs on Phab.
+These can be set as depending on each other on Phab by setting Parten/Child Revision accordingly.